This post may contain affiliate links. Read my disclosure policy.

 The one thing I’ve found about homemade lemonade is that it can be very tart!
 You need a decent amount of granulated sugar to sweeten fresh lemon juice enough to make it drinkable (which makes it more of a treat rather than a refreshing beverage).
 I’ve been looking for alternative ways to sweeten it, and my newest creation takes advantage of the agave nectar that my husband brings back from business trips to Mexico (although it can now be found in most U.S. grocery stores, near the honey or sugar).

-Agave Lime Lemonade - Guest Post from Foxes Love Lemons
+Easy Agave Lemonade Recipe – Guest Post from Foxes Love Lemons

 - 1 cup fresh lemon juice